 In postwar Japan it was Gen. Douglas MacArthur who unilaterally drafted a new constitution—over the objections of many Japanese—and paved the way for a radical shift from tyranny to liberty.
 Emulating MacArthur, by imposing upon Iraq a U.S.-written constitution that champions the principle of individual rights, including the separation of mosque and state, would be an ideal means of asserting our interests—along with the interests of those Iraqis who genuinely value freedom.

 The conclusion to be drawn is that our military measures in the Middle East failed because they were based on a wrong philosophy.
 And that we need a radically different one in order to succeed.
-If our policymakers were on the premise of self-interest, our military would not be unleashed until an objective danger to America exists—and then it would be unleashed decisively.
+If our policymakers were on the premise of self-interest, our military would not be unleashed unless an objective danger to America exists—and then it would be unleashed decisively.
 We have failed because when force was in fact justified, too little, not too much, was used.
 Our soldiers died, in retrospect, for nothing.
 They died so that the Taliban could eventually retake Afghanistan and so that Iraq could eventually become a satellite of Iran.
 They served as sacrificial fodder for the creed of altruism.